lazd/gulp-handlebars/README.md

 ### options.namespace
 Type: `String`
-Default: `window`
+Default: `Ember.TEMPLATES`

 This option is only necessary when `options.outputType` is `browser`.
-This option's value the namespace to assign the pre-compiled templates.
-Use dot notation (e.g. `App.Templates`) for nested namespaces or false to declare templates in the global namespace.
+This option's value is the namespace that is assigned the pre-compiled templates.
+Use dot notation (e.g. 'Ember.Templates`) for nested namespaces.

 ### options.processName
 Type: `Function`